Methodology FAQs: Our formulas, data sources and eligibility criteria

 What are equivalents?

 Streams, album sales and song sales are not equal measures of value or performance.
-Equivalent ratios convert sales and streaming figures into “like” units, called equivalents, that can be compared and ranked.
+Equivalent ratios convert sales and streaming figures into “like” units, called equivalents, that can be compared across activities and ranked on the charts.
+Read more here

 How do you calculate the Billboard charts?

 Luminate provides the data and the equivalent calculations used to create Billboard chart rankings.
-Inclusions on Billboard charts are subject to Billboard’s eligibility rules.
+Final published Billboard charts are subject to Billboard’s eligibility rules.

 How does a song get on the charts?